SuperJonotron/ArduinoDeploy/templates/README.md

 -	Check if a library by that name exists
 -	If it exists, do nothing.
 Templates does not automatically check for latest git versions at this time.
 -	If it does not exist, clone the main branch of the repository.
 Template does not currently support specifying which branch to checkout.
--	Once al git repositories are either confirmed or cloned, a docker mount is created for each one in the format:
+-	Once all git repositories are either confirmed or cloned, a docker mount is created for each one in the format:

 	`-v $DEPENDENCY_LOCATION:/library/dependencies/${array[0]}"`